-SchoolTutoring Academy’s tutoring programs for Gardner students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Gardner, Massachusetts students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 Gardner Public Schools contain five schools and 2,600 students.
 In 2011, Gardner Public Schools devised a set of instructional goals for both the district as a whole and the individual schools.
 One overall district-wide goal is to improve teacher quality so that all educators meet the “highly qualified” criteria and can deliver instruction in a way so that it meets the needs of all students; this includes implementing educational technology to enhance learning.
 A second goal is to improve state standardized assessment scores for all students, reducing the achievement gap.